 Step 1: Provide each student with an image of one of the landmarks and a piece of grid paper.
 Ask students to represent the proportional relationship they calculated in the engagement by measure the landmarks based on the amount of blocks on the grid it consumes and then shading in these blocks.

-Step 3: Discus how you can change the proportional relationship between objects based on how the image was captured.
-How does this change in proportional relationship effect reality.
+Step 3: Discuss how you can change the proportional relationship between objects based on how the image was captured.
+How does this change in proportional relationship affect reality?

 Step 5: Have students create a stipple composite image that combines the landmark and either the man, woman or child into a skewed proportional relationship compared to the original.
 Once complete, students can calculate the new proportional relationship between the individual and the landmark.